Vegetarian Black Eyed Peas Recipe (Hoppin’ John)

 2) Low in Fat and Calories: The traditional Hoppin’ John recipe calls for bacon.
 Leaving the bacon out of this vegan version reduces the fat and calories.
 Each hearty serving is only 383 calories, with 21g of protein and only 1g of saturated fat.

-3) High in Fiber: Black eyed peas are high in plant protein and fiber.
+3) High in Fiber: This canned black eyed peas recipe is high in plant protein and fiber.
 They help reduce the risk of heart disease, and cholesterol.
 Additionally, the traditional version uses Carolina yellow rice.
 Brown rice is used in this to increase the fiber.

-Hoppin’ John has it’s roots in the Southern US and is often known as Carolina peas and rice.
-Made with black eyed peas, rice, onion and seasoned, it’s a simple dish that’s made in one pot.
-Traditionally bacon is added, but this is obviously omitted in my vegan version.
+Hoppin’ John has its roots in the Southern US and is often known as Carolina peas and rice.
+Made with black eyed beans, rice, onion and seasoned, it’s a simple dish that’s made in one pot.
+Traditional black eyed peas has bacon added, but this is obviously omitted in my vegan version.

 According to the website History, in their article Hoppin’ John A New Year’s Tradition, there are several different stories regarding where the name Hoppin’ John originated.
 Hoppin’ John is a dish that originated in South Carolina during the slave trade.